 Goats are extremely versatile with a wide variety of uses on the homestead.
 You can raise them for meat, dairy, or fiber, they are an effective method of brush control for your pastures, and they have personalities that will have you laughing for days.
 If you’re raising goats for dairy, you can reasonably expect anywhere from one to one and a half gallons per day from the most common milking breeds.
 The milk can be drunk straight, used as a feed additive for your pigs, or turned into yogurt or cheese.

 For meat, goats are not the most efficient animals.
-They’re feed efficiency is similar to cows, with seven pounds of grain needed for every one pound of meat produced.
+Their feed efficiency is similar to cows, with seven pounds of grain needed for every one pound of meat produced.
 Goat meat is delicious and rapidly growing in popularity, and when you take into account their other uses, they make a happy addition to your homestead.

 About the Author: Aryn is a writer and farmer currently living in Homer, AK.